-In 2014-15, Andrés Orozco-Estrada took over the position of Chief Conductor of the Frankfurt Radio Symphony and also became Music Director of the Houston Symphony Orchestra.
-In September 2015, the London Philharmonic Orchestra appointed him to
+Energy, elegance and spirit - this is what especially distinguishes Andrés Orozco-Estrada as a musician.
+In 2014-15, he took over the position as Chief Conductor of the Frankfurt Radio Symphony and became Music Director of the Houston Symphony Orchestra.
+In the 2020-21 season he becomes Music Director of the Wiener Symphoniker.

 Born in Medellín (Colombia), Andrés Orozco-Estrada began his musical studies on the violin.
-At the age of 15, he received his first conducting lessons and in 1997 he moved to Vienna in order to study at the renowned University of Music and Performing Arts with Uroš Lajovic, himself a pupil of the legendary Hans Swarowsky.
-Orozco-Estrada currently lives in Vienna.
+At the age of 15 he received his first conducting lessons and in 1997 he moved to Vienna in order to study at the University of Music and Performing Arts with Uroš Lajovic, himself a pupil of the legendary Hans Swarowsky.